 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With three notable exceptions…

-Judging by its ingredients alone, Hi-Point Dog Food looks to be a below-average kibble.
+Judging by its ingredients alone, Hi-Point Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effects of the soybean and wheat germ meals (and in some of the recipes, corn gluten), this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Hi-Point dog food is a plant-based kibble using a modest amount of anonymous meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Hi-Point is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 1 star.